Health Care Charitable Contributions

 Start Date of Program/Activity

-- Pfizer will not fund programs/activities after the start date has passed.
+- Pfizer will not fund a program/activity after the start date has passed.

 - If Pfizer decides to provide a healthcare charitable contribution, the organization must sign a Letter of Agreement.